YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * [Poverty] 203mm SKC (AP) or 203mm HE dual (HE); 533x5; 113x2mm; Toolbox; Hydraulic Gear or Naval Camo

 * Desc: Imagine having lines so idiotic the players complain about them until they are toned down.
 >So, Cheshite.
 San Diego's estranged bri'ish sister, replacing battle stars with raining cat paws and cat puns.
+So many cat puns.
 I am not sure this was an improvement, but nevermind the bollocks; the comparison between the two is fairly apt, as both fulfil rather similar roles as mobile no-fly zones while putting out respectable-to-good DPS.
 Whereas San Diego shreds Light Armour better, Cheshire takes over against other types; and where San Diego's supportive capabilities come mainly in the form of a massive fleetwide AA buff, Cheshire's more or less boils down to taking lots of hits and chugging along regardless, helped in that by the Medium armour and the +Eva stacks.
 A useful and tough Torp-CA, all in all.
 [Incredibly](https://cdn.discordapp.com/attachments/367307557796053002/797953780032733194/unknown.png), [offensively](https://cdn.discordapp.com/attachments/367307557796053002/797953842921603142/unknown.png) stupid... but useful.